 There are countless travel blogs and forums these days where you can find all the advice you need on how and where to travel around the United States while living in your vehicle or RV full or part time.
 What you don’t always find is the “why”.
 I love learning about what motivates people to leave the comforts of home for the road.
 I’m always insanely curious about what people learn about themselves and those around them during their travels.
 Behind every traveler is a great story.
-I’m excited to kick off an interview series here on Two Happy Campers where we share those stories in hopes of inspiring you to fulfill your wildest dreams.

 In December, we met Nick while staying at Lake Havasu State Park.
 Over the course of 10 weeks he traveled 10,000 miles around the American West.
 The death of his father motivated him to stop waiting and start chasing his dreams now.
 His enthusiasm and love of life is contagious.
 Here’s a peek in to what his journey was all about…